Vicenza: Economy and infrastructure

 Massive industrial areas surround the city and extend extensively in the western and eastern hinterland, with numerous steel and textile factories located in the Montecchio Maggiore, Chiampo and Sovizzo area in the west and Camisano Vicentino and Torri di Quartesolo in the east, areas characterised by a disorganised and extensive cementifaction.

-Elitè sectors are the jewelry and clothing factories.
+Elite sectors are the jewelry and clothing factories.
 Important vicentino clothing firms include: Diesel, Pal Zileri, Marzotto, Bottega Veneta, Marlboro Classics etc. The Gold Exposition is world-famous and it takes place in Vicenza twice a year (January and September).

 Other industries worthy of mention are the woollen and silk, pottery, tanneries, and musical instruments.
 The headquarters of the bicycle component manufacturer Campagnolo and the protective wear for sports manufacturer Dainese are located here.

 Transport

-Vicenza railway station, opened in 1846, forms part of the Milan–Venice railway, and is also a junction of two branch lines, to Schio and Treviso, respectively.
+Vicenza railway station, opened in 1846, forms part of the Milan–Venice railway, and is also a junction of two branch lines, to Schio and Treviso.

 Sport

+The city is home to professional football club L.R.
+Vicenza, which currently compete in Serie C. Their home venue is the Stadio Romeo Menti with a capacity of 12,000.

 Vicenza is home to Vicenza Hurricanes American Football team which currently plays in League 2.
 Founded in 2009, the Hurricanes have a junior team and a senior team with a roster of 35+ athletes.

-Vicenza is home to football club L.R.
-Vicenza Virtus, formerly Lanerossi Vicenza and Vicenza Calcio, which currently compete in Serie B. Their home venue is the Stadio Romeo Menti.

-Vicenza is home to Rangers Rugby Vicenza, A rugby union team who compete in Serie A2.
+Vicenza is also home to Rangers Rugby Vicenza, a rugby union team who compete in Serie A Elite.

 Cuisine and popular dishes

-Vicenza's cuisine reflects its humble, agricultural past.
-Simple, hearty meals made with fresh local ingredients that reflect the province's geographical diversity.
+Vicenza's cuisine reflects its humble, agricultural past: simple, hearty meals made with fresh local ingredients that reflect the province's geographical diversity.

 Unlike Venetian cuisine where fish reigns supreme, game meat, cheeses and vegetables take center stage accompanied by polenta, soft from the stove or day-old sliced and grilled over the fireplace embers, better yet cooked in a pan under the spit where it lightly fries in meat drippings to create a crunchy golden outer crust.

-Vicenza is known for its simple dishes, and often famous cheeses, fruits, ingredients and wines, such as sopressa Vicentina, Asiago cheese, Marostica cherries, Nanto truffles, Bassano asparagus and Breganze Cabernet wine.
+Vicenza is known for its simple dishes, and often famous cheeses, fruits, ingredients and wines, such as sopressa vicentina, Asiago cheese, Marostica cherries, Nanto truffles, Bassano del Grappa asparagus and Breganze Cabernet wine.